 Odor.
 The most reliable difference is odor.
 Oil slicks nearly always have a characteristic petroleum smell.
 Algal blooms may have a strong smell as well, but the smell is distinctly different from that of petroleum.

 In the water or just on top?
 Algal blooms are mostly in the water column although often in the upper layers, but they may have a floating layer.
 Oil slicks are generally only floating on the surface.
-But certain oils may be naturally or chemically dispersed into the water column.

 Nighttime Bioluminescence.
 Oil isn't bioluminescent—it doesn't produce light—but some of the algae that form surface blooms do.
 The light comes from chemical reactions in the algal cells.
 So when it's dark out, the water may glow—especially when waves break.
 During the day, you can take some water into a very dark room, let your eyes adapt to the darkness for several minutes, and then swirl the container.
 A blue glow or individual flashes of light indicate bioluminescent algae.
 Keep in mind, though, that some red tide algae do not produce light.